AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  .. image:: _static/anacondainstall.PNG

 	  Use pip to install SpiceyPy, Sphinx, and Furo.
+	  After installing anaconda, it may be necessary to upgrade numpy through pip, due to potential compatibibility issues with numpy's version of libomp and Intel MKL's libomp.

+	  .. code-bloc:: console

+	  pip install numpy --upgrade

 #.
 Next we will be adding the required system and PATH variables to build ASSET.